frjake/aggie-orientation-app/README.md

 ## ✨ Features

 - **📅 Intelligent Schedule Builder**: A vibrant, fully interactive schedule that lets students discover, filter, and curate the events that matter most to them.
-- **🔖 Persistent Bookmarking**: Saved events are durably persisted across sessions, ensuring students never lose their carefully curated week.
+- **🔖 Bookmarking**: Students can flag the sessions they care about and keep an eye on how their week is shaping up.
 - **💬 Real-Time Mentor Chat**: A cutting-edge, low-latency messaging surface that connects students with current USU students in real time.
 - **🗺️ Interactive Campus Map**: Seamlessly integrated wayfinding that helps students effortlessly navigate the Logan campus.
-- **📱 Fully Responsive**: A pixel-perfect experience from mobile to tablet to desktop to ultrawide.
+- **📱 Fully Responsive**: A carefully tuned experience from mobile to tablet to desktop.
-- **♿ Accessible by Design**: Built to WCAG 2.1 AA from day one, not bolted on as an afterthought.
+- **♿ Accessibility-Minded**: Semantic markup, ARIA attributes, and a considered focus on inclusive design.
-- **🔒 Secure by Default**: Comprehensive input sanitization and hardened transport security at every layer.
+- **🔒 Input Validation**: Message content is validated and normalized before it leaves the client.

 ---